mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Improvements

-* We have centralized the management of app roles in [Control Center](/control-center/roles-and-permissions/#migrate-centralized-roles).
+* We centralized the management of team app roles in [Control Center](/control-center/roles-and-permissions/#migrate-centralized-roles).
 This improves access governance across all Mendix applications and streamlines the setup process for app access.
-* We have made it possible for you to add external team members to your app via the [Projects API](https://docs.mendix.com/apidocs-mxsdk/apidocs/projects-api/).
+* We made it possible for you to add external team members to your app via the [Projects API](https://docs.mendix.com/apidocs-mxsdk/apidocs/projects-api/).
 This mimics the functionality that is already in place through the user interface.

 #### Fixes